Marcokorcak/TCP-IP-Attack/README.md

 For this last task of the lab, the objective was to create a reverse shell using TCP session

 hijacking.
-We first used the docksh command to enter the container for user1 and then used telnet
+I first used the docksh command to enter the container for user1 and then used telnet

 to connect to 10.9.0.5, which is the victim.
 After the connection was established between the

-victim and user1, we opened a new tab in the terminal and used “docksh seed-attacker” to enter
+victim and user1, I opened a new tab in the terminal and used “docksh seed-attacker” to enter

 the container for the attacker.
-Using netcat, or nc for short, we listened on port 9090 for the
+Using netcat, or nc for short, I listened on port 9090 for the

 connection with 10.9.0.5.
-We ran the python3 program and in the terminal window with the telnet
+I ran the python3 program and in the terminal window with the telnet

-connection we typed any letter, so that some action is taking place on the IP 10.9.0.5.
+connection I typed any letter, so that some action is taking place on the IP 10.9.0.5.
 After doing

 so, the reverse shell executed and now the shell runs on 10.9.0.5, which is indicated in the

 screenshot above by “Connection received on 10.9.0.5 41512”.
 In this terminal window, it said

 “seed@4c4f9f0bb001”, which is the identifier for the victim’s container.
-Therefore, we successfully
+Therefore, I successfully

 launched the attack on the target machine and created a reverse shell using TCP session